-- [7] The salient features of respondent's reply are set out in the paragraphs following immediately after: - 7.1 Respondent avers that he had made an offer to settle the complaint.
-In his view, the terms proposed were reasonable, given the current economic conditions.
-It is common cause that complainant rejected respondent's offer.
+- [6] The salient features of respondent's reply are set out in the following paragraphs: - 6.1 Respondent avers that he had made an offer to settle the complaint.
+In his view, the terms proposed were reasonable when one takes into

-- 7.2 Respondent disputes that the income in respect of the Rivonia Ltd investment stopped in 2010.
-He refers to a letter dated 3 November 2016, written by Ms Dominique Hease of Nova Property Holding, (Nova), in which it is stated that income will cease as of 1 November 2016.
-Apart from the letter from Ms Hease, respondent provides no cogent proof to support his challenge.
-In any event, respondent misses the point altogether in that the recommendation grants relief in respect of the capital.
-It does not matter therefore when complainant's income installments ceased.
+- account the current economic conditions.
+It is common cause that complainant rejected respondent's offer. - 6.2 Respondent disputes that the income in respect of the Rivonia Ltd investment stopped in 2010.
+He refers to a letter dated 3 November 2016, written by Ms Dominique Hease of Nova Property Holding (Nova), in which it is stated that income will cease as of 1 November 2016.
+Respondent misses the point altogether.
+The recommendation grants relief in respect of the capital.
+It therefore does not matter when income was stopped in either of the two investments.
 The fact remains that complainant's capital has not been repaid.
-There is no dispute in this regard and there is no legally enforceable document which guarantees complainant her capital by a particular date. - 7.3 Respondent disputes that the investment was meant to endure for five years.
-He refers to pages of the prospectuses and points to that only the income projections were for five-years.
-He concludes that complainant was aware she was investing over a longer term but does not mention the term.
-The suggestion here is that complainant agreed to invest in an investment with no definite term and thus complainant's complaint is premature.
+That fact is not disputed by respondent. - Respondent disputes that the investment was meant to endure for five years.
+He refers to pages of the prospectuses and points to only projections of interest rates for five-year periods.
+He concludes that complainant was aware she was investing over a longer term.
+The suggestion here is that complainant agreed to place funds in an investment with no definite term and thus complainant's complaint is premature.
 The minimum term stipulated in the investment form complainant completed is five years.
 Moreover, it is not disputed that the entities into which complainant invested were part of the section 311 Scheme of Arrangement sanctioned by the High Court.
 Sharemax was finally liquidated more than five years ago.
 It therefore does not assist respondent that on the basis of his own failure to appropriately advise, he left out the most basic part of an agreement, the term.
-As at this point, there is no legally enforceable document which guarantees complainant payment of his capital by a definite date.
+As at this point,

-- 7.4 Respondent contends that an acting registrar of CIPRO had signed the prospectus thus implying that it complied with all the requirements.
-Respondent states that the FSB2 is acting ultra vires in making the unsubstantiated statements about violations of Notice 459.
-He further states that he could not have 'guessed' that mismanagement would occur. - 7.5 Respondent questions the conclusion that the Sharemax investments were high risk.
-He questions why most insurers invest in building shopping malls at such high rate in the country if indeed shopping malls are high risk. - 7.6 Respondent avers that in advising complainants, he acted under supervision as an agent of Unlisted Security South Africa (USSA) (Pty)

-Ltd, trading as FSP Network (Pty) and the Key Individual was Rinette Goosen, (Goosen).
+- there is no legally enforceable document which guarantees complainant payment of his capital by a definite date. - Respondent contends that an acting registrar of CIPRO had signed the prospectus thus implying that it complied with all the requirements.
+Respondent states that the FSB is acting ultra vires in making the unsubstantiated statements about violations of Notice 459.
+He further states that he could not have 'guessed' that mismanagement would occur. - 6.5 Respondent questions the conclusion that the Sharemax investments were high risk, He asks the question, if investing in shopping malls is high risk then what is the reason most insurers make such investments in such high rates in the country. - 6.6 Respondent avers that in advising complainants, he acted under supervision as an agent of Unlisted Security South Africa (USSA) (Pty) Ltd, trading as FSP Network (Pty) with the key Individual being Rinette Goosen.
 Respondent alleges that Goosen closed her business and then took a position at the FSB.
-In his view, questions should be directed at her.
+In his view, there are questions that ought to be directed at Ms Goosen. - 6.7 Finally, respondent refers to the section 311 Scheme of Arrangements and suggests that complainant would have been issued debenture certificates and was provided a date by which Nova would have paid complainant's historical capital.

-2 Should be the FAIS Ombud
+Referring to the FAIS Ombud

-- 7.7 Respondent refers to the section 311 Scheme of Arrangements and suggests that complainant would have been issued debenture certificates and was provided a date by which Nova would pay her historical capital. - 7.8 Finally, respondent states that any ruling will be premature as there is a High Court case that is due to be heard on 15 October 2017 in which the FSB and the FAIS Ombud are respondents with 13 others.
+6.8 Respondent further states that any ruling will be premature as there is a High Court case that is due to be heard on 15 October 2017, in which the FSB and the FAIS Ombud are respondents with 13 others.